 I’d been told many times that I should write.
 I always replied that I didn’t have anything to say, which sounds pretty funny to anyone who knows me.
 Since I had already written a self-help book that is available on Amazon, I clearly had plenty to say in “Find a Sweetheart Soon!”
 But I was a Romance Coach when I wrote it for the singles I thought needed what I had to offer: women over forty entering the dating market.

 The work I’m most excited about now came right out of one of those exercises.
 We used a photo of a man holding a beer with a bus or an RV in the background.
-I don’t even have what I wrote in that fifteen minutes, though I did turn it into a short story.
-But I thought: “There’s more here,” and started writing.
+I don’t even have what I wrote in that fifteen minutes, though I turned it into a short story.
+But I thought: “There’s more here,” and kept writing.
 Without intending to, and with no plan for where the story was going or where it would end, I wrote a novel.

-My “Florida for Christmas” draft, in my first rewrite, is now more than 80,000 words.
+My “The Road Taken” draft is now more than 83,000 words.
 It’s the story of Artie and Carmen, a couple in their forties.
 Artie and Carmen built a home and farm in frigid northern Maine.
 Their two kids launched, the couple are stuck but don’t know it.
 Artie’s boss asks him to drive his RV to Florida over Christmas.
 The trip and their resulting misadventures give Artie and Carmen the opportunity to do a mid-life course correction, to completely change the direction of their lives.